Share this article

 While your company may already use customer relations management (CRM) software, these can be tedious for those with specific requirements.
 This includes having to pull data and analytics from the CRM, or whichever system your company uses, which may output the results into a cumbersome PDF or Excel spreadsheet.
 Often, a range of useless data will be collected, which has to be omitted from the results.

 By implementing AI, only the relevant data will be collected and correlated from every interaction with the customer, and internal systems.
 This allows you to reference any piece of the call or chat and pull up a range of valuable information.

 An AI system is not only able to log calls from customers but the interactions with staff members as well.
 This allows the system to check call time, how long it takes staff members to find a solution to the caller’s problem, as well as how many calls they take a day.

 Though this may seem similar to traditional call center software, an AI-based program can analyze all of the raw information and not just log it.
 With this analysis, it is much easier to find faults in the system.

 Instead of having to call into the call center, customers are able to speak to AI chatbots on your website for minor issues.
 These may include how to troubleshoot a problem or an update on their account status.
 AI chatbots are also able to field calls away from busy agents and collect data from the customer beforehand.

 If the question cannot be answered by the chatbot, it will then connect the customer to the relevant agent and forward all the interactions it has had.
-The AI chatbot is also able to learn from these interactions, which will enable it to assist customers going forward.
+The AI chatbot is also able to learn from these interactions, which will enable it to assist customers from going forward.